A Note on Sources and Methodology

 The Eustachi Record

 Bartolomeo Eustachi (c.
 1510–1574) was an Italian anatomist whose work stands as one of the foundational documents of Western medical science.
 Around 1552, he completed approximately 47 copper-plate engravings — the Tabulae Anatomicae — depicting musculature, the nervous system, and internal structures with a precision that, in some respects, exceeded the contemporaneous work of Andreas Vesalius.
-The plates were then lost in the Vatican for approximately 140 years.
-They were published posthumously in 1714 by Giovanni Maria Lancisi, Papal physician.
+After Eustachi’s death the unpublished plates were lost for roughly a hundred and forty years — passing through private hands before the papacy acquired them — and were finally published, in 1714, by Giovanni Maria Lancisi, physician to Pope Clement XI.
 By that date, they had missed the historical window in which they might have reshaped 16th-century anatomy alongside Vesalius, and their contribution was absorbed into a scientific record already organized around other authorities.

 The Absence Is the Data

-The absence of women’s bodies from the foundational record of anatomical science is not a 16th-century problem that has since been corrected.
+The marginality of women’s bodies in the foundational record of anatomical science is not a 16th-century problem that has since been corrected.
 It is a structure that persisted in documented form through the 20th century and continues in documented form today.

 In 1977, the U.S. Food and Drug Administration issued guidelines excluding “women of childbearing potential” from Phase I and early Phase II clinical research — a ban not lifted until 1993, and whose legacy remained entrenched long after.
 In early-phase industry-sponsored clinical trials, women currently account for fewer than 30% of participants, according to a March 2025 Nature analysis.
-In 2021, over 80% of preclinical studies assessing drug safety and efficacy were conducted solely on male mice.
-A 2001 U.S. Government Accountability Office audit found that 8 of the 10 drugs withdrawn from the American market between 1997 and 2001 had more severe adverse events in women — largely because they had not been sufficiently tested on women.
+Preclinical drug research still runs overwhelmingly on male animals — by one widely cited industry estimate, more than 80 percent of 2021 safety and efficacy studies used male mice alone.
+A 2001 U.S. Government Accountability Office audit found that 8 of the 10 drugs withdrawn from the American market between 1997 and 2000 had more severe adverse events in women — largely because they had not been sufficiently tested on women.
 Women are 1.5 to 1.7 times more likely than men to develop adverse drug reactions.
-Endometriosis, affecting approximately 10% of women, takes an average of 8 to 9 years to diagnose.
+Endometriosis, affecting approximately 10% of women, has historically taken 8 to 9 years to diagnose, a delay that persists across much of the world.

 The medical AI tools now being trained on this accumulated record carry the bias forward.
 Studies have documented that AI diagnostic tools trained on male-dominated datasets perform better for men than women for the same conditions.
 The male body was the default subject of the scientific record.
 The tools trained on that record inherit the assumption.